zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 LAMMPS uses :doc:`domain decomposition <Developer_par_part>` to
 distribute data (i.e. atoms) across the MPI processes in parallel runs.
-This includes topology data, that is data about bonds, angles, dihedrals, impropers and :doc:`"special" neighbors <special_bonds>`.
+This includes topology data about bonds, angles, dihedrals, impropers and :doc:`"special" neighbors <special_bonds>`.
-This information is stored with either one or all atoms involved in such a topology entry (which of the two option applies depends on the :doc:`newton <newton>` setting for bonds.
+This information is stored with either one or all atoms involved in such a topology entry (which of the two option applies depends on the :doc:`newton <newton>` setting for bonds).
 When reading a data file, LAMMPS analyzes the requirements for this file and then the values are "locked in" and cannot be extended.